 Clients are looking for a trustworthy, knowledgeable, and reliable independent professional who can help them achieve their goals.
 They will pay for what it takes so long as they know it’s worth it.
 If you’re ready to raise your rates, be sure to do so at the right time, find the right amount to charge, and outline a plan to communicate the change to your existing clients.

-Knowing when to adjust your rates takes research and time.
+Knowing when to raise your rates takes research and time.
 There are a number of factors that you’ll need to consider, but don’t shy away from the idea if you truly feel that your performance warrants it.
 Have confidence in your work and know that the effort you put in justifies you charging more.

 Start by taking a look at competitors who have similar years of experience and service offerings.
 Are they charging more than you?
 If they are able to secure projects at higher rates, there is no reason you can’t do so as well.
 Clients aren’t always as scared of the numbers as you think they are; often, they are more nervous about whether or not you’ll be a worthwhile investment.